vitiral/artifact/docs/Installation.md

 Install rust with [rustup](https://github.com/rust-lang-nursery/rustup.rs) and type `cargo install artifact-app` (upgrade with `-f`)

-Note that as of version 0.6.4 this will not include the web server (but does have static html export).
-That will be fixed in the next release.
+Note that as of version 0.6.7 this will not include the web server (but does have static html export).
+That will be fixed in a future release.

 ## Installing the Server